-Double rooms from $1272.00, excluding tax at 25.44 per cent.
+Double rooms from $2381.40, including tax at 25.44 per cent.
 Please note the hotel charges an additional government tax of $6.00 per person per night on check-out.

-Rates generally include breakfast, otherwise it costs US$60 a person.
-Half and full board bookings also include dinner, and full board bookings include all meals.
+Rates usually include breakfast, otherwise it costs US$60 a person.
+Half-board bookings also include dinner and full-board bookings include all meals.

 With clear skies and hardly any light pollution, you’ll get spectacular views of the starry night from the resort’s telescope-equipped observatory.

 Six Senses spa, private beach with watersports facilities, bikes to borrow, observatory, open-air cinema, floodlit tennis court, badminton, snooker table, group yoga and tai chi classes, jogging trail, board games, ice-cream parlour, library, stash of CDs and DVDs, free WiFi.
 In rooms: flatscreen TV, DVD player, preloaded iPod and dock, binoculars, air-conditioning, minibar, tea- and coffee-making facilities.
 The resort can also organise scuba diving, motorised watersports, and local boat trips.